 All amplifier modules have LED status indicators to provide front panel indication of the operational status of the amplifier.
+The master modules have four indicators, while the slaves have only two.

 Additionally, the status of the amplifiers may be remotely monitored, either as individual amplifiers or as a Mainframe group.
-This is covered in detail in the section of this manual titled "REMOTE STATUS MONITORING, found on page 8.
+This is covered in detail in the section of this manual titled "REMOTE STATUS MONITORING, found on page 11.